We have an opportunity to make a real difference in the fight against colon cancer through early detection.

 By partnering with the makers of Cologuard starting when I turned 50 years old, I am committing to help increase awareness on the need to get screened.

 A longtime presence on tour, Jerry Kelly is known for a blue-collar work ethic and grinder mentality befitting his Midwestern roots.
 The Madison native is in the top 35 all time on the PGA Tour money list, with more than $30 million in career earnings and 11 professional victories.

 After a 22-year career on the PGA Tour, Jerry joined the PGA Tour Champions in 2017.
 In his rookie season at age 50, he won the Boeing Classic outside of Seattle in August.
 Just three weeks later, he claimed the Pacific Links Bear Mountain Championship title in British Columbia.
 Jerry opened the 2018 PGA Tour Champions season with a dramatic come-from-behind victory at the Mitsubishi Electric Championship in Hawaii.

-In June of 2017, Jerry teamed up with Exact Sciences, the makers of Cologuard, to help raise awareness of colon cancer and the importance of regular screening beginning at age 50 for individuals at average risk.
+In June of 2017, Jerry teamed up with Exact Sciences, the makers of Cologuard, to help raise awareness of colon cancer and the importance of regular screening.
 The Cologuard booth can be seen at PGA Tour Champions events around the country.